Author: Timo Laitinen

 4.3.
 Element Instance

-The object initialized by a JIC Element is referred to as element instance.
-The attribute instance is used for specifying the instance.
+is used for specifying the instance.
 The value of the attribute is a simple Java expression - for example a constructor or a method call - that, when executed, will return the object.

 This Java expression is referred to as the constructor of a JIC Element.
 When a Java object is initialized, the object acquisition step is performed by executing the constructor.

-The instance attribute provides a flexible way for defining how the element instance is obtained.
+attribute provides a flexible way for defining how the element instance is obtained.
 The kind of Java expressions supported are listed on the table below.

-| expression type | examples |
+expression type | examples |

-| constructor invocation |
+constructor invocation |

 new java.util.Date()